jpskycak/wedding/docs/source/hotel.rst

 Chicago is approximately a 2 hour drive from the Michiana (portmanteau of Michigan and Indiana) area.
 O'Hare airport has the most and cheapest flight options.

-Depending on where you're coming from, it may also be convenient to take Amtrak.
+Depending on where you're coming from, it may be more convenient to take the train than to fly.
 The `Elkhart Amtrak station <https://www.amtrak.com/stations/ekh>`_ is only a 10 minute walk from the venue.

 Staying Here
 **********